Ethnographic mapping: Mapping space

 The essence of this ethnographic mapping is ethnography, which enables the researcher to use qualitative research methods like fieldnotes, participant observation, and interviewing.
 As an ethnographer, one is required to completely immerse oneself within a setting, behaving as a participant observer; therefore, ethnographers have to deal with the constraints of not having the capability of measuring and laying out a traditional styled map.
 Ethnographers tend to capture space using approximation rather than accuracy because time is valuable and more beneficial if used in performing fieldwork.
 Using basic map-making principles, ethnographers can create relatively accurate maps.

 Geographical informational systems

 Anthropologists can take advantage of computer assisted programs that enhance ethnographic mapping such as GIS (Geographical Information Systems).
 GIS is a computer system capable of managing large amounts of data while also generating data with existing databases.
-GIS displays spatial referenced forms of data, and has been used in a variety of research applications such as archaeological regional settlement patterns and designing and implementing development projects.
+GIS displays spatially referenced forms of data, and has been used in a variety of research applications such as archaeological regional settlement patterns and designing and implementing development projects.
 GIS has become an increasingly popular technology to use with ethnographic methodologies, specifically with interviewing because of its ability to analyze, compare, and visualize responses.